AppliedEnergistics/Applied-Energistics-2/guidebook/example-setups/semiauto-certus-farm.md

 * The <ItemLink id="storage_bus" /> gives the main network (and also the [Charger Automation](charger-automation.md)) access to all of the certus quartz crystals in the barrel.
 It is set to high [priority](../ae2-mechanics/import-export-storage.md#storage-priority) so that certus quartz crystals are preferentially put back in the barrel instead of in your main storage.
-* The <ItemLink id="interface" /> gives the budding block placer subnet access to a <ItemLink id="flawed_budding_quartz" />, and gives the certus block breaker subnet a way to get the depleted blocks back into the main network.
-The
-    <ItemLink id="crafting_card" /> allows the interface to request new budding blocks from the main network's [autocrafting](../ae2-mechanics/autocrafting.md).